R-en/react-meeting/README.md

-This is an imtermedaite level of React project with user authentication and authorization, and integrate a Firebase database with custom routing.
+This is an intermedaite level of React project with user authentication and authorization, and integrate a Firebase database with custom routing.